Events

 Boudha cafés

-• Karma Coffee (Boudha, Patan, Thamel branches) — Austrian-Nepali, excellent espresso.
+• Karma Coffee (Boudha, Patan, Thamel branches) — Austrian-Nepali, excellent espresso, consistent across branches.

 • Utpala Café — monastery-owned, vegetarian, no alcohol.
-Unusually peaceful.
+Unusually peaceful; Wi-Fi is fast and the rooftop has the stupa right beside you.

 More in our Boudha neighbourhood guide.